Vaibhavs10/insanely-fast-whisper/README.md

 ## Community showcase

-@ochen1 created a brilliant MVP for a CLI here: https://github.com/ochen1/insanely-fast-whisper-cli (Try it out now!)
+1. @ochen1 created a brilliant MVP for a CLI here: https://github.com/ochen1/insanely-fast-whisper-cli (Try it out now!)
+2. @arihanv created a an app (Shush) using NextJS (Frontend) & Modal (Backend): https://github.com/arihanv/Shush (Check it outtt!)